Colleges by Location

 Beyond academics, Auburn University also offers a rich campus life.
 The university is known for its passionate sports culture, with the Auburn Tigers competing in the NCAA Division I Southeastern Conference.
 Game days are a highlight for students and alumni alike, fostering a strong sense of pride and unity.
 The campus also offers a wide range of extracurricular activities, including over 500 clubs and organizations, Greek life, and various cultural and arts events.
 Overall, Auburn University provides a well-rounded education, combining rigorous academic programs with a vibrant campus community.

-Located in Auburn, AL, Auburn University is a public university.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 50%.
-The freshman retention rate at Auburn University is 93.1% and the six-year graduation rate is 79%.
+Auburn University is a public university located in Auburn, AL. This school uses a semester-based calendar.
+It has an acceptance rate of 45%.
+The freshman retention rate at Auburn University is 94.7% and the six-year graduation rate is 82%.

 Quick Facts